Introduction

 - Self-loathing

-- Preferring more pleasant behaviors to less pleasant ones
+- Prefer more pleasant behaviors to less pleasant ones

 - People protect their mood by avoiding tasks that make them feel boredom, anxiety, insecurity, frustration, resentment, self-doubt, low self-esteem, self-blame or other negative emotions